jduranigles/mainPageResearcher/Readme.md

 4. It should auto-open http://localhost:5173 (because 5173 is [leetspeak](https://en.wikipedia.org/wiki/Leet#:~:text=Leet%20(or%20%221337%22),via%20reflection%20or%20other%20resemblance.) for vite) in the browser after it starts up a server for you.
 If a browser doesn't open up, copy and paste the link into your web browser with a starter page.

 5. After this you should open the folder and replace the `src` file with the `src` file from this Bootcamp #3 github repo.
-You should then be able to see a listing of the building codes and buildings, search/filter text box and space to output details about your project.
+You should then be able to see a listing of the Building codes and Buildings, search/filter text box and space to output details about your project.

 6. Install Bootstrap 5 with `npm install bootstrap@5.3.2` or `yarn add bootstrap@5.3.2`.
 You might need to open another terminal to do this while your app is running.